 Iron Gate House, 10 Iron Gate, Cathedral Quarter, Derby DE1 3FJ

-- During BID Development work, NNDR data may be shared as part of our contract with our Managing Agent or with the Council
+- During BID Development work, NNDR data may be shared as part of our contract with our Managing Agents or Executive Director or theirs with the Council

-- During BID Delivery or Project Support services for a BID, NNDR data and action with regard to recovery of levy payment will be shared between the BID and our Managing Agent for the BID in accordance with the Operating Agreement with the BIDs local authority.
+- During BID Delivery or Project Support services for a BID, NNDR data and action with regard to recovery of levy payment will be shared between the BID and our Managing Agent or Executive Director for the BID in accordance with the Operating Agreement with the BIDs local authority.

-- We may also either directly supply or request our Managing Agent to supply your personal information to related NNDR team ,government bodies and law enforcement agencies but only: if we are required to do so by the BID Operating agreements, BID Regulations or requirements of any applicable law; if in our good faith judgement, such action is reasonably necessary to comply with legal process; to respond to any legal claims or actions; or to protect the rights of the BID its customers and the public
+- We may also either directly supply or request our Managing Agents or Executive Director to supply your personal information to related NNDR team ,government bodies and law enforcement agencies but only: if we are required to do so by the BID Operating agreements, BID Regulations or requirements of any applicable law; if in our good faith judgement, such action is reasonably necessary to comply with legal process; to respond to any legal claims or actions; or to protect the rights of the BID, its customers and the public

 - We may supply your personal information to third parties, such as our internet service providers (who help us administer our website) or the BID Public Relations Company or Mailing House.
 These third parties must at all times provide the same levels of security for your personal information as us and, where required, are bound by a legal agreement to keep your personal information private, secure and to process it only on our specific instructions.

-- We will supply your personal information to our hosting administrators who are based in the EU.
+- We may share your personal information to our hosting administrators who are based in the EU.

 We will not share your data with other third parties unless we are obliged to disclose personal data by law, or the disclosure is ‘necessary’ for purposes of national security, taxation and criminal investigation, for our legitimate business interests, is in the public interest or we have your consent

 External Third Parties